Graduate Admission FAQs

 All of your documents will be linked to your student record, regardless of when they are received.

-An international student seeking admission to any graduate program must have completed a minimum of 16 years of education, including the earned equivalent of a four-year bachelor's degree from a regionally accredited institution.
+An international student seeking admission to any graduate program must have completed the equivalent of a U.S. bachelor's degree from a regionally accredited institution.
+International degree awarding institutions must be officially recognized by the Ministry of Education of that country as degree-granting institutions.

 Yes, the Intensive English Program (IEP) can help if you need to enhance your English skills before starting your degree program.
 Located in the center of campus, IEP offers an intensive program to prepare you for graduate study at the University of Dayton.